March 25, 2019:

-First of all, thanks for visiting my site.
-This is my personal website for 18 years now.
-It is and has been one of the blogs that are still active in the Spanish-speaking world, now written in English.
-Back then, when blogs dominated the internet scene, this was the most read blog in the Hispanic sphere and then shared its share of readers with the rest of excellent blogs that appeared between 2001 and 2007, which is when I started to leave my activity as a blogger and became more of a sort of Twitter based publisher.
+Thank you for visiting my site.
+This has been my personal website for the past 18 years.
+It was and still is one of the few active blogs in the Spanish-speaking world, now written in English.
+At one point, during the peak of the blogging era, it was the most widely read blog in the Hispanic sphere.
+Later on, it shared its readership with other excellent blogs that emerged between 2001 and 2007.
+However, during this time, I began to shift my focus from blogging to becoming more of a Twitter-based publisher.

-Today, after so many years of inactivity in this blog, I dedicate myself to publishing my writings about history, some studies or projects that can serve the community of developers or designers.
-I spend a lot of time learning new things more than writing and behaving like an “influencer”.
+oday, after many years of inactivity on this blog, I have decided to dedicate myself to publishing my writings about history, as well as sharing studies and projects that can benefit the community of developers and designers.
+Rather than trying to be an “influencer,” I prioritize spending my time learning new things and honing my skills.

 How everything started

-The first record I have of this blog was in 1998, when this site was hosted in a different domain.
-While I still had no idea that I was “a blogger” or “blogging” itself, my personal page was rather a site where I could watch a capture of my daily webcam, two or three lines of update of what I had done.
-I did not have the basic components of a blog, nor was it advertised as such.
+The earliest record I have of this blog dates back to 1998 when it was hosted on a different domain.
+At the time, I had no idea that I was considered a blogger, and my personal page was more of a place where I could share updates about my daily life through a webcam and a few lines of text.
+There were no basic components of a blog, nor was it advertised as such.

-In 1999 I started writing development articles, mainly, attacking Macromedia Flash and advocating for the Web Standards.
-The site was not yet hosted on its own server and under this domain.
-I quickly became ostracized by the development community and the designers at that time, because everyone loved Flash and I was criticizing their way of doing business.
-Even with all the aggressiveness received, over time I became popular and people began to understand my position on the adoption of web standards and why it was best for everyone.
-Today many of those who are still developing still thank me.
+In 1999, I started writing articles focused on development, specifically targeting Macromedia Flash and advocating for Web Standards.
+The site was not yet hosted on its own server and domain.
+Initially, I faced strong opposition from the development community and designers because everyone loved Flash and my criticism of their way of doing business was not well-received.
+Despite the aggression I faced, I gained popularity over time, and people began to understand my position on the adoption of web standards and why it was better for everyone.
+Today, many developers still thank me for my advocacy.

 At the end of March 2001, I established this domain as a permanent home for my identity and all my knowledge.
 In a matter of months, it was the most read blog in spanish, receiving a large number of daily visits that directly measured using unique pages served.
 At the best moment of the blog, this site served 1.5 million unique pages a day.
 Even being a blog, programming using absolute strictness in terms of standards, my problem was still the network bandwidth.
 To my friends who kindly gave me their servers and felt the fire, to this day I am still grateful.